The Art of Crafting a Memorable Wedding Speech

 Make it genuine

 The last thing you want for your wedding speech is for it to be from Google.
-You can look up a few jokes, of course, but make it as personal as you can, and express genuine emotion; whether it's love, happiness, gratitude, or even a touch of nostalgia, allow your words to convey the depth of your feelings.
+You can look for inspiration and steal a few jokes, of course, but make it as personal as you can, and express genuine emotion; whether it's love, happiness, gratitude, or even a touch of nostalgia.
+Allow your words to convey the depth of your feelings.

-Include personal experiences and memories you have shared with the couple, or their family.
+Include personal experiences and memories you have shared with the couple, your wife, or the family.
 This adds a heartfelt touch and makes the speech more relatable.
 Authenticity and sincerity are key when delivering a heartfelt speech that resonates with the couple and the guests.

 Plan your speech